Dosage form

-Depending on the method/route of administration, dosage forms come in several types.
-These include many kinds of liquid, solid, and semisolid dosage forms.
-Common dosage forms include pill, tablet, or capsule, drink or syrup, among many others.
+Dosage forms vary depending on the method/route of administration, which can include many types of liquid, solid, and semisolid forms.
+Common dosage forms include tablets, capsules, drinks, solutions, suspensions, and syrups, among others.

-When one drug product (for example, one tablet, one capsule, one syrup) contains more than one drug (more than one active ingredient), that product is a combination drug (fixed-dose combination; FDC).
+A combination drug (or fixed-dose combination; FDC) is a product that contains more than one active ingredient (e.g., one tablet, one capsule, or one syrup with multiple drugs).

-In naturopathy, dosages can take the form of decoctions and herbal teas, as well as the more conventional methods previously mentioned.
+In naturopathy, dosages can take the form of decoctions and herbal teas, in addition to the more conventional methods mentioned above.